Opportunistic-Network-Simulator/backend/README-usage.md

 Open a terminal in executableJar folder, inside IONS-Simulator folder and run:

 ```
-java -jar IONS-simulator.jar -i configExample.toml
+java -jar IONS-simulator.jar -i configExample.toml -o example
 ```

-So, it will be generated a outupt folder with the report.txt, containing the simulation result (Delivery ratio and Average delay).
+So, it will be generated a outupt folder with the example.txt, containing the simulation result (Delivery ratio and Average delay).